jibi21212/Crime-Statistics-in-Canada---Data-Analysis/README.md

 Clone the repository: git clone the repository

-Navigate to the project directory: cd scientific-data-analysis-platform
+Navigate to the project directory: cd scientific-data-analysis-platform (or whatever you name it)

-Install dependencies: pip install -r requirements.txt
+Install dependencies: matplotlib,seaborn,pandas,numPy

 Run the project: Open Assignment.ipynb in Jupyter Notebook and execute the cells.